 We are born with a bubbling curiosity and a gnarly self-belief.
 Children want to take things on, they launch in to things gutsily, they try, they fail, they try again.
 But by the time we are adults loads of us are scared of failure, unsure of ourselves.
 It’s as if we have a loving “Ooh!
 Watch out!
 It’s a bit high for you!” whistling around our minds…

-I tend to stay within catching distance if it is something especially high, but only with half an eye watching, my body trying to exude nonchalance.
+These days, on my journey from the overprotective parents team to the autonomy protecting parenting team, I tend to stay within catching distance if it is something especially high, but only with half an eye watching, my body trying to exude nonchalance.
 A parent’s wary eyes and body stance can do as much as a verbal warning.

 I’m also baffled by the way adults endow words upon a child’s activity.
 Ramona rode a massive horse last week for her third birthday and at least three grown ups since have said “Gosh!
 Was it scary?!”
 She wasn’t frightened at the prospect of riding a horse this time as she had no reason to be.
 However the next time she goes to ride one she might very well be.
 (I truly don’t mean to be unkind, it is nice they showed interest but we must watch the words we use when interacting with children- let them choose their own adjectives, eh?)